 (8) In subrule (6) —

-“regulatory authority” of a place other than this State or another State means a person or body in that place having a function conferred by legislation relating to regulation of legal practice that corresponds to such a function exercised by a regulatory authority of this State.
+regulatory authority of a place other than this State or another State means a person or body in that place having a function conferred by legislation relating to regulation of legal practice that corresponds to such a function exercised by a regulatory authority of this State.

 [Rule 36 amended in Gazette 1 Dec 2006 p.
 5304.]